longkidkoolstar/Nhentai-Plus/README.md

 - **Month Filter**: Adds "Month Only" filter links to various pages to easily find content from a specific month.
 - **Manga Bookmarking**: Introduces a full bookmarking system for individual manga with multiple display options.
 - **Offline Favoriting** *(New in v7.0!)*: Allows users to favorite manga offline and sync when logged in.
+- **Bookmarks as Related** *(New in v7.0!)*: Replaces the "Related Manga" section with content from user's bookmarks.
+- **Advanced Storage Management**: Offers options to clear, export, or import bookmarks and settings for backup and sync.
+- **Page & Tab Arrangement**: Lets users customize how bookmarks and manga are displayed, including grid/list view and tab sorting.
+- **Bookmarks Page Arrangement**: Provides sorting and filtering options for bookmarks, such as by date, title, or custom order.
+- **Max Manga per Bookmark Slider**: Allows users to set the maximum number of manga displayed per bookmark group.
+- **Detailed Random Hentai Preferences**: Enables fine-tuning of random hentai results, including tag inclusion/exclusion and language preferences.
+- **Tooltips Toggle**: Option to enable or disable tooltips for buttons and features for a cleaner interface.

 ---